-Everyone has an opinion and many consumers are more than happy to share them about companies that they do business with, increasingly on online review sites.
+Everyone has an opinion, and many consumers are more than happy to share them about companies that they do business with, increasingly on online review sites.
 While you may worry about what a current or former client might say about your spa or massage practice in the virtual world, online reviews are a fact of life today.
-Since consumers generally research products and service online before they buy, a positive online review can help your attract more clients.
+Since consumers generally research products and services online before they buy, a positive online review can attract more clients.

 Online reviews also are important because they let you know what areas of your spa or massage practice may need improvement.
-By monitoring reviews, you learn what customers are seeking from your products and services, how well you are meeting expectations and what you need to improve.
-Because of an online review you may find that clients don’t like a particular skin treatment or aren’t getting the desired results from a massage.
+By monitoring reviews, you learn what customers seek from your products and services, how well you are meeting expectations, and what you need to improve.
+You may find that clients don’t like a particular skin treatment or aren’t getting the desired results from a massage because of an online review.

-Use Twitter Search to find clients and others are saying and sharing about your spa or massage business..
-You also can set advanced parameters to search by dates, links and even a particular person.
+Use Twitter Search to find clients and others who are saying and sharing your spa or massage business.
+You also can set advanced parameters to search by dates, links, and even a particular person.

 Don’t just monitor reviews, manage them